 1.1 In these Terms and Conditions, except to the extent expressly provided otherwise:

-Any freelance, ad-hoc or non-contractual work whereby my time and effort is required to resolve problems, provide support or my services in any capacity.
+Any freelance, ad-hoc or non-contractual work whereby my time and effort is required to resolve problems, and provide support or services in any capacity.

 “Charges” means the following amounts:

 - the amounts specified in any provided proposal, estimate, quotation or other agreement;

 - the amounts specified on the consultants website(s), CRM or billing system for specific pre-defined services;

 - such amounts as may be agreed in writing by the parties from time to time;

 - amounts calculated by multiplying the hourly rates by the time spent performing the tasks or services, rounded up by the Consultant to the nearest quarter hour;

 - amounts incurred through any 3rd party-related costs;

-These rates apply unless otherwise stated in writing.
+These rates apply unless otherwise agreed in writing.

 - Onsite Work £75ph (Mon – fri, 9am – 7pm)

 - Offsite (remote) work £60 ph (Mon – fri, 9am – 7pm)

-- For urgent requests out of hours, my rate is £95 ph.
+- For urgent requests or out-of-hours, my rate is £95 ph.
 This rate will be charged at my own discretion.

 - At my discretion, I offer a discount on these rates for start-ups and non-profit organisations.